Sports in the Las Vegas metropolitan area: College sports

 The University of Nevada, Las Vegas (UNLV) Rebels (the name Runnin' Rebels is used only by the men's basketball team) host Mountain West Conference events on the UNLV campus and at Allegiant Stadium.
 Indoor sporting events are held at the Thomas & Mack Center complex, both at the main arena and at Cox Pavilion, a smaller arena attached to the complex.

 The College of Southern Nevada (CSN) Coyotes host Scenic West Athletic Conference events on the CSN campus at William R. Morse Stadium and at Heritage Park both in Henderson.

 The city has become a regional hub for college basketball conference tournaments.
 The Mountain West Conference (MW) holds its annual tournaments for both men and women at the Thomas & Mack Center.
 Las Vegas hosted the tournaments for the first seven years of the MW's existence, with the tournaments returning to Las Vegas in 2009 after three years in Denver.
+The MW deepened its ties to the Las Vegas Valley in July 2026 by moving its headquarters from Colorado Springs, Colorado to Town Square south of the Las Vegas Strip.
 In 2009 the West Coast Conference, which does not have a team in Nevada, moved its men's and women's tournaments to the Orleans Arena.
 The Western Athletic Conference moved both of its tournaments to Las Vegas in 2011.
-The WAC also plays at the Orleans Arena.
+The WAC also played at Orleans Arena through the 2025–26 season, after which it lost most of its previous members, added new members mainly in southeastern states, and rebranded as the United Athletic Conference, which now holds its tournaments in the Dallas–Fort Worth metroplex.